Yestercafe/dotfiles/readme.md

 #### IdeaVim

-If you wanna use IdeaVim config, you should clone the deprecated Vim config first.
+If you wanna use IdeaVim config, you should clone the deprecated Vim config firstly.
 And then:

 ```bash
 mv $HOME/.ideavimrc $HOME/.ideavimrc.bak